vijos/jd4/README.rst

 bottleneck while judging small programs.
 With sandbox pooling, we see 300-400 executions per second on our development machine.

-Why is comparator written in cython?
+Why is comparator written in Cython?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The comparator needs to process the user output by characters (in other word